Living at SEASALT

 Look out for our advertisements at the students unions, on their 'career hub' pages, on our social media and of course here, on our website.
 Please don't hesitate to get in contact with us if you have any questions or can't find the right information.

-Download the application form and write your application.
+Open the online application form or ask us to download one and write your application.
 See our 'how to' guide for some advice on how to write a strong application.
 An interest in co-ops, housing justice or community living would be a great start!

 This is the deadline for applications.
 We'll start considering candidates after this so unfortunately, if you are late, we might miss you.

 Once you have been invited for an interview we'll be in contact to let you know how and when this will happen.
 To prepare, think about your passions for co-ops and a fairer economy or housing justice as well as a bit about yourself in general.
 Remember though, most of all just relax and be yourself, we're not scary (we hope) and we're certainly not your university professor who you're trying to scrape that grade from!
 We expect most applicants will be strong and we are focused on your content and what brings you to SEASALT and fairer housing.
 That's all that matters really, nothing else will be taken into account at interview.

 Once you've had an interview, we'll let you know by the end of march as to whether you've ben accepted!
 Successful applicants will then need to sign the tenancy agreement and red the moving in rules and then you can start planning to live at SEASALT.
 Woooo!
 If your application was unsuccessful don't worry, it is unlikely that your application was not up to standard but we probably have lot of interest and so allocations will be very difficult to decide.
 Of course prioirty will also be given to those SEASALT considers 'of housing need' which is explained in the section below.